code-cab/codecab/README.md

 cab.body.type = 'dynamic';
 ```

 The physics world can be configured during creation of the CStage object.
-The main important options are:
+The physics related options are:

 | Option | Description |
 | --- | --- |